Creating And Editing Dashboards

 Copying A Dashboard

 Organizers and Editors can copy a dashboard and then edit it.
-This is a great way to speed up creating a new dashboard if you want to build something similar to one of CloudZero's standard dashboards or a dashboard you or someone else in your organization already created.
+For example, you can duplicate one of CloudZero's standard dashboards or a custom dashboard that you or someone else created.

 Deleting A Dashboard